---

 envdir ~/wal-e.env wal-e backup-push /usr/local/var/postgresql-parent

-On running the above command you will get the below output.
+Running the above command yields the following output.

 wal_e.main INFO MSG: starting WAL-E